dynamicslab/pysindy/README.rst

 * `PyDMD <https://github.com/mathLab/PyDMD/>`_ - A Python package using the Dynamic Mode Decomposition (DMD) for a data-driven model simplification based on spatiotemporal coherent structures.
 DMD is a great alternative to SINDy.
 * `PySINDyGUI <https://github.com/hyumo/pysindy-gui>`_ - A slick-looking GUI for PySINDy.
 * `SEED <https://github.com/M-Vause/SEED2.0>`_ - Software for the Extraction of Equations from Data: a GUI for many of the methods provided by PySINDy.
+* `SymINDy <https://github.com/andreikitaitsev/SymINDy/>`_ - A Python package combining SINDy with genetic programming-based symbolic regression, used for the functions library optimization.

 Contributors
 ------------